input-output-hk/catalyst-core/src/catalyst-toolbox/README.md

 _Not yet implemented._

+#### Vote check

+Given a dump of the blockchain of a Jormungandr deployment, verify that the provided transactions were indeed confirmed in the chain and the tallies of relevant vote plans were correctly computed.
+This is done by replaying all transactions in a local trusted node, and thus requires Jormungandr to be installed in the system.

 ## Python scripts

 Use an updated version of `python3` and either create a venv or just install the dependencies from the